We use cookies to operate this website, improve usability, personalize your experience, and improve our marketing. Privacy Policy.

 Since LearnDataSci's inception almost a decade ago, I've worked with many talented writers and editors from varied technical backgrounds to help them create exceptional data science content.

-I'm passionate about the science of learning, and I focus on implementing effective learning strategies and memory techniques in LDS's articles.
-My writing and editing emphasize clarity, step-by-step thought processes, and practical examples to make complex concepts accessible.
+I'm passionate about the science of learning, and I optimize LDS's articles for intuition.
+My writing and editing focus on clarity, step-by-step thought processes, and practical examples to make complex concepts accessible.

 In addition to directing the content strategy, I evaluate roughly 50 new data science, ML, and AI courses each year.
-Since 2015, I've reviewed over 500 courses, dozens of books, and several bootcamps to help readers navigate the online learning landscape.
+Since 2015, I've reviewed over 500 courses, dozens of books, and several bootcamps to help readers navigate online learning.

 Based on my recommendations, tens of thousands of readers have enrolled in courses through LearnDataSci.